kdoore/CS2335-Gitbook/state_machine_framework.md

 The diagram below gives an overview of how we will implement a State Machine Framework for a Unity project.

 ###StateManager Class
 The StateManager class will manage the stateMachine.
 It will keep track of the current activeState, it will delegate responsibility for scene logic to the current activeState.
+It will manage and coordinate messaging and state-transition event synchronization.

 ###Persistent Object: InstanceRef
 We'll use the Singleton Design Pattern which will insure that only 1 instance: `instanceRef` of this class will exist in our program.
 The StateManager class will inherit from MonoBehaviour, this means we can attach this script to an empty GameObject in the starting scene for our program.
 We'll use the Unity function: `DontDestroyOnLoad(gameObject)` to insure this script component is not destroyed when transitioning between scenes.